 2. Default configuration: OT systems that use common or publicly available passwords and allow services to run with basic configurations are vulnerable to enumeration techniques.

-4. Remote access policies: SCADA systems that are connected to non-secure dial-up lines or remote-access servers allow attackers potential access to the OT system and corporate local area networks.
+4. Remote access policies: SCADA systems connected to non-secure dial-up lines or remote-access servers allow attackers to access the OT system and corporate local area networks.

-5. Policies and procedures: These are security gaps that are created when IT and OT personnel take different approaches to securing industrial control resources and OT services.
+5. Policies and procedures: These are security gaps created when IT and OT personnel take different approaches to secure industrial control resources and OT services.

-What are some measures that I can take to secure my IIoT, IoT, and OT devices and services?
+What measures can I take to secure my IIoT, IoT, and OT devices and services?

-If you are unsure about how to determine if your IoT, IIoT, and OT devices are secure, having a vulnerability assessment can provide clarity of what security issues can affect your business the most.
-Certitude Security™ has the experience needed to not only identify the security issues that can result in data loss and downtime, but to also provide service backed recommendations that can lead to faster system recovery and fewer data breaches.
-If you would like to talk to us about our vulnerability management services, feel free to visit our website and speak to one of our representatives today.
+If you are unsure how to determine if your IoT, IIoT, and OT devices are secure, vulnerability assessment can clarify what security issues can affect your business the most.
+Certitude Security™ has the experience needed to identify the security issues that can result in data loss and downtime and provide service-backed recommendations that can lead to faster system recovery and fewer data breaches.
+If you would like to talk to us about our vulnerability management services, please visit our website and speak to one of our representatives today.